Rishab Chadha

-Rishab Chadha is an Indian actor who often appears in Hindi films, shows on Indian television and web series.
-He is best known his roles in Drishyam, Khoobsurat, Lupt and Aadat Se Majboor.
+Rishab Chadha is an Indian actor who mainly appears in Hindi films, shows on Indian television, and web series.
+He is best known for his roles in Drishyam, Khoobsurat, Lupt and Aadat Se Majboor.

 Early life and education

 Rishab Chadha was born on 20 June 1994 in Mumbai, Maharashtra.
 He completed his schooling from Gopal Sharma Memorial School and graduated from R. D. National College, Bandra with a degree in BMM.